 In previous years, Circles USA prototyped a planning tool to estimate the income levels that prompt the loss of benefits.
 Additionally, several states commissioned our researchers to make recommendations.
 For Michigan, Circles USA produced a field scan of solutions nationwide.
 For New Mexico, our report included case studies that point to ways to resolve the Cliff Effect.

-Partnerships to address the Cliff Effect
+Current partnerships to address the Cliff Effect

 Leap Fund curates benefitscliff.com as a clearinghouse for the latest information on the subject.
 Plus, Leap Fund developed a calculator that helps recipients of public benefits understand whether they will hit a cliff, when it will happen, and how long it will take them to recover.
 Several Circles chapters are currently piloting this calculator and utilizing Leap Fund’s educational resources.